 Ludwig-Maximilians-Universität München is one of Europe’s leading research universities with an over 500-year-old tradition.
 At the same time, it is a cosmopolitan university, home to students from over 130 different countries.

 In 2019, LMU Munich has been awarded the status of a University of Excellence for the third time by the German Excellence Initiative, a highly competitive funding program created by the federal and state governments.
-Since the first funding period in 2006, this has led to the creation of four Graduate Schools and four Clusters of Excellence, which provide outstanding research opportunities for doctoral candidates.
+Four Graduate Schools and four Clusters of Excellence are funded through the initiative, providing outstanding research opportunities for doctoral candidates.
 Moreover, as part of the LMU’s Excellence Strategy, the Academic Career Program was initiated in order to promote early-career researchers.

 LMU Munich also offers extensive support services for doctoral candidates:

-- LMU Gateway is here to help you with all questions regarding your move to Munich, ranging from information on entry requirements, accommodation and registration as a doctoral student.
+- LMU Gateway is here to help you with all questions regarding your move to Munich, ranging from information on entry requirements, searching for accommodation and events.

 - LMU Graduate Center has been called into life to assist you with general questions regarding our doctoral studies, offering individual advice and numerous workshops to help you succeed.top